MicrosoftDocs/learn/learn-pr/azure/monitor-azure-vm-using-diagnostic-data/includes/3-exercise-create-virtual-machine.md

 ## View built-in metrics graphs

 Once an Ubuntu or Windows VM is created, Azure starts collecting basic metrics data automatically.
-Built-in metrics graphs, along with the recommended alerts you enabled, can help you determine whether and when your VM incurs heavy usage or loads that can impact its health or performance.
+Built-in metrics graphs, along with the recommended alerts you enabled, can help you monitor whether and when your VM encounters health or performance issues.
 You can then use more advanced monitoring and analytics capabilities to investigate issue causes and remediation.

 1. To view basic metrics graphs, on the VM's **Overview** page, select the **Monitoring** tab.